Where to Stay in Florence: Best Areas for First-Time Visitors (2026)

 Oltrarno neighborhood in Florence near the Arno River

-• Best for: food lovers, couples, longer dinners, slower-paced trips.
+• Best for: couples, food lovers and slower-paced trips.

-• Avoid if: you want the simplest museum-focused base.
+• Avoid if: you want the quickest access to every museum.

 Santa Croce